wcstrickland/Portfolio/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------

-# Project 4: Create databse table from CSV
+# Project 4: Create database table from CSV
 # <img src='images/python.svg' width='200' height='200'/> [python version](https://github.com/wcstrickland/csv_to_sql)
 #### A python command line tool that inserts data from a CSV file into a Database.